 Lenya Quinn-Davidson is University of California Cooperative Extension’s only Fire Advisor.
 She is based in Humboldt County, California, but works at local, regional, and national scales, leading efforts with a variety of groups, including the Humboldt County Prescribed Burn Association, Northern California Prescribed Fire Council, California Fire Science Consortium, Fire Learning Network, TREX Coaches Network, and the Coalition of Prescribed Fire Councils.
 Lenya is passionate about empowering people to work toward solutions, as exemplified by her work on prescribed fire training exchanges (TREX) and private landowner-led prescribed burn associations, both of which use prescribed fire as a centerpiece for diversity and collaboration.

 Bill has a master’s degree in geology from U.C.
 Berkeley.
 He is the co-director of the Eel River Salmon Restoration Project and has over 30 years experience in fisheries and watershed restoration work.
 He was on the staff of the Institute for Sustainable Forestry for 10 years, where he helped develop a forest products certification program, and was in charge of the education and publications program.
-Recently he has been working on fire hazard reduction and prescribed burning issues as a member of the Southern Humboldt Fire Safe Council.
+For many years he has been working on fire hazard reduction and prescribed burning issues as a member of the Southern Humboldt Fire Safe Council.

 Member, Mattole Restoration Council